Port health controls in Brazil

 World’s most consumed oilseed, soya bean is also the most cultivated and profitable crop in Brazil and the main item on the export basket.
 Second only to iron ore in volume, soya bean exports increased almost two-fold over the last decade due to the expansion of harvested area and the use of advanced agricultural technology that boosted productivity.

-The tariff dispute between the United States and China also contributed to Brazil becoming the largest producer and exporter of the annual legume, followed by the USA and Argentina.
+The tariff dispute between the United States and China also contributed to Brazil becoming the largest producer and exporter of this annual legume, followed by the USA and Argentina.

 Although it has been half a century since soya bean exports kicked in, it was only recently that China surpassed Europe as the top destination for the ever-larger Brazilian shipments – and that the risks associated with the sea carriage of this commodity over longer distances expanded.

 To help our clients and associates better understand how the soya bean has become a vital commodity for agribusiness and Brazil’s domestic economy, we have prepared this guide to look at the history and importance of the versatile oilseed, its cultivation and production, and the journey of the beans from the fields in central Brazil to the other side of the globe.
-We explain the national grading standards and the framework for quantification, loading and stowage of grain cargoes, as well as the liabilities involved.
+We explain the national grading standards, the framework for quantification, loading and stowage of grain cargoes, and the liabilities involved.

 We hope this guide will be a useful source of reference and practical information, and we welcome your comments and suggestions for corrections and improvements.
 We will do our best to keep an updated version available for free download on our website.